 Initial scale is marked by the point where things finally start to feel a bit easier.
 You can clearly see the direction your product is going, have £5-£20m in annual revenue, and should have an exceptional senior management team in place.

-You have a market-leading product, a brand that's getting recognised within the industry as a disruptive force, a stream of new leads coming in each week, a growing customer base, and you're beginning to enjoy the compound revenue growth that the SaaS business model brings.
+You have a market-leading product, a brand that's getting recognised within the industry as a significant force, a stream of new leads coming in each week, a growing customer base, and compound revenue growth that the SaaS business model brings.

 During this stage you need to buckle down on what's working, and experiment with new techniques to accelerate your growth.
 Your business has a strong enough brand that it's not just going to dissappear, which was a very real risk earlier in the product lifecycle.